-Spousal support awards are designed to share the effects of a relationship (whether married or common law) on the income generating capacity of the partners.
+Spousal support orders help share the financial effects of a relationship (whether married or common law).
+This type of support seeks to fairly balance the relationship’s impact on the income generating capacity of the partners.

 The basis of spousal support can be:

 The amount of support depends on relative incomes of the parties as well as the circumstances of a particular case.
-The duration of support will depend on other factors such as the length of the relationship, and whether a party will continue to suffer reduced income generating capacity on account of age, child care responsibilities, or other factors.
+The duration of support will depend on other factors.
+These may include the length of the relationship, and whether a party will continue to suffer reduced income generating capacity.
+Often this might arise from age at separation, child care responsibilities, or other factors.

-Please contact us if you are interested in learning more about spousal support.
+Please contact us if you are interested in learning more about support.